Investor Highlights

 The Group’s risk management framework operates within a ‘three lines of defence’ assurances model.
 The first line of defence lies with the operational owners and are the teams within the business managing and mitigating risks as part of their operational model.
 The second line of defence is internal and is corporate oversight, whereby individuals who are independent to the day-to-day operations perform a second layer review or verification of the mitigations and controls in place.
 The third line of defence is outsourced, providing the Audit Committee with independent assurance over the management of risks around the Group.

-Further detail on the risk management framework, the principal risks faced by the Group and the mitigating actions taken in respect of those risks can be found on pages 46 to 51 of the Annual Report 2022.
+Further detail on the risk management framework, the principal risks faced by the Group and the mitigating actions taken in respect of those risks can be found on pages 51 to 55 of the Annual Report 2023.

 Principle 5: Maintain the Board as a well‑functioning, balanced team led by the Chair

-The Board is kept informed on a regular basis by the Company Secretary and the NOMAD about their duties and any updates in relation to legal and governance requirements for the Group.
+The Board is kept regularly updated by the Company Secretary and the NOMAD of their legal duties and any changes to legal and governance requirements for the Group.

-In March 2022 the Board conducted a self-assessment of its performance.
-As in previous years, the Directors were asked to complete a questionnaire based on the ten principles of the QCA Corporate Governance Code and answer additional questions allowing Directors to give their views on the main achievements of the Board over the past twelve months, and the Board’s main strengths and weaknesses.
-The results were initially reviewed by the Chair and Company Secretary and then shared and discussed with the full Board.
+In February 2023 the Board conducted a self-evaluation of its performance.
+As in previous years, the Directors were asked to complete a questionnaire based on the ten principles of the QCA Corporate Governance Code (QCA Code) and answer additional questions allowing Directors to give their views on the main achievements of the Board over the past twelve months, and the Board’s main strengths and weaknesses.
+The results were initially reviewed by the Non-Executive Chair and Company Secretary and then shared and discussed with the full Board.

 Topics covered were: